-Taiwan currently has two industrial parks focusing on agricultural technology, namely the national-level Agricultural Biotechnology Park and Tainan City's Taiwan Orchid Plantation, which is managed by the Ministry of Agriculture as of January 1, 2023.
-These industrial areas have successfully developed into many industry clusters of natural products, aquaculture, agricultural materials, livestock biotechnology, biotech research and development, and agricultural facilities.
-In addition, hardware and software advantages (e.g., a one-stop administrative service platform, bonded zones with tax incentives, convenient one-stop import/ export customs clearance, low-interest loans, funding for R&D and industry-academic collaboration, standard biotech plants, logistics centers, multifunctional warehouse areas, and training centers) have attracted agribusinesses to lease land to build their own plants or to lease standard biotech plants from the parks, thus forming industry clusters.
-The vision of the
+Taiwan currently has two industrial parks focusing on agricultural technology, namely the national-level Agricultural Biotechnology Park and Tainan City's Taiwan Orchid Plantation, which is managed by the local government.
+These industrial areas have successfully developed into many industry clusters, such as natural products, aquaculture, agricultural materials, livestock biotechnology, biotech research and development, and agricultural facilities.
+In addition, hardware and software advantages (e.g., single administrative window service, bonded areas with tax incentives, convenient one-stop import/export customs clearance, low-interest loans, funding for R&D and industry-academic collaboration, standard biotech plants, logistics centers, multifunctional warehouse areas, and manpower training centers) have induced agribusinesses to build plants on leased land or lease standard biotech plant buildings, thus forming industry clusters.
+Furthermore, the Taiwan Orchid Plantation serves as a high-tech agricultural

-Keelung Port FTZ There are seven main external access roads.
+There are seven main external access roads.
 The zone is 60 km, or about a one-hour drive, from Taoyuan International Airport.
-The zone benefits from its location in the hinterland of Greater Taipei and its proximity to major political, economic, industrial and commercial centers of Taiwan.
+Keelung Port FTZ The zone benefits from its location in the hinterland of Greater Taipei and its proximity to major political, economic, industrial and commercial centers of Taiwan.
 Suitable enterprises include warehousing, logistics, assembly and installation, reassembly, packaging, simple processing, cargo shipping, re-export and forwarding.
 Kaohsiung The zone is located 3 km from Kaohsiung International Airport and 2 km from the national freeway network.
-Each of the zone' access roads connects with Provincial Highway No. 17 and National Freeway Nos.
+Each of the zone's access roads connects with Provincial Highway No. 17 and National Freeway Nos.
 1, 3 and 10.
-Port FTZ Nearby industrial clusters include petrochemicals (led by CPC Corp., Taiwan), shipbuilding (led by CSBC Corp., Taiwan, BIPs in Kaohsiung and Pingtung, and semiconductor and optoelectronic clusters in Southern Taiwan Science Park.
-Taichung Port FTZ Expressway access to Taichung Airport provides a convenient link between air and marine transport.
-Nearby clusters include the BIPs in Taichung, machinery technology industrial park, Central Taiwan Science Park, and Taichung Industrial Park.
+Port FTZ Nearby industrial clusters include petrochemicals (led by CPC Corp., Taiwan) and shipbuilding (led by CSBC Corp., Taiwan) along with export processing zones and industrial zones in Kaohsiung and Pingtung, as well as semiconductors, photonics, and optoelectronics in the Southern Taiwan Science Parks.
+Taichung Port FTZ Expressway access to Taichung Airport provides a convenient link between air and sea transport.
+Nearby clusters include the Taichung area export processing zones, machinery technology industrial park, Central Taiwan Science Parks, and Taichung Industrial Park.
 Taipei Port At a distance of only 23 km from Taoyuan International Airport, the zone provides a convenient link between air and sea transport.
 FTZ Primarily operates as a center for automobile logistics and a major supply chain node for petrochemical, chemical and oil products.
 In close proximity to the Taipei metropolitan area and the industrial districts of Tucheng, Wugu, Linkou and Shulin.
 Su'ao Port Links to northern Taiwan metropolitan areas via Provincial Highway No. 2 and National Freeway No. 5 allow for 40-minute road access to the zone.
 FTZ Currently adding investments in the green energy industry.
 Forms industrial clusters with nearby Longde and Lize industrial zones and Yilan Science Park.
-Anping Port Provincial Highway No. 17 and Expressway No. 86 serve as access roads to National Freeway Nos.
+Anping Port FTZ Provincial Highway No. 17 and Expressway No. 86 serve as access roads to National Freeway Nos.
 1 and 3.
 Also, located near Tainan Airport.
-FTZ One-hour road access to nearby industrial zones, science park, and agricultural and biotechnology parks.
+FIZ One-hour road access to nearby industrial zones, science park, and agricultural and biotechnology parks.
 Taoyuan Air Cargo FTZ Primarily serves high value-added components and IT-related industries.
 Combines air cargo transport, logistics, operations, and warehouse management functions.
 Specialized zones include an air cargo terminal, warehouse office building, value-added park zone, a logistics center, and an operations center.

-Taiwan Orchid Plantation is to develop the Taiwan International Orchid Export Park to introduce agriculture and green energy symbiosis, smart agritech, low-carbon production areas and technology R&D. It seeks to lead the rebranding of Taiwan's floral industry.
-These two agricultural technology parks serve as high-tech agricultural industry platforms offering R&D, production-marketing, processing, and operations services, boosting the export of high added-value products.
-Using R&D results, they also assist nearby farms transform into satellite farms, which has accelerated the formation of an agricultural technology industry cluster, and promoted the transformation and sustainable management of agriculture in Taiwan.
+industry platform offering R&D, production-marketing, processing, and transfer services, and has boosted the export of high added-value products.
+The Taiwan Orchid Plantation's R&D results have helped nearby farms become satellite farms, which has accelerated the formation of an agricultural technology industry cluster, and promoted the transformation and sustainable management of agriculture in Taiwan.